 This just goes to show that regardless of what jurisdiction you’re in; bad facts are going to result in an acquittal.
 Now in this particular case, this Lieutenant Colonel in the Air Force was arrested in Arlington, Virginia after he allegedly groped a woman in the parking lot.
 Now the interesting thing is, this guy is the head of the Air Force’s Sex Assault Prevention Program and apparently, according to the alleged victim she had to fight off her assailant.
 The Air Force was going to take jurisdiction over this case and there was a big battle.

-For those of you who’ve watched this program before and I’m avid watcher of it, there has been ongoing debate between military and the Federal Government and State jurisdictions over who’s going to have jurisdiction over it.
+For those of you who’ve watched this program before and I’m an avid watcher of it, there has been an ongoing debate between military and the Federal Government and State jurisdictions over who’s going to have jurisdiction over it.
 In this particular case the State won out, they said we’re going to take jurisdiction, they took it to trial and last Wednesday, or this past Wednesday the jury spoke.
 They found him not guilty and he was acquitted.

 Mike: How do you expect the military’s going to proceed after this not guilty verdict?
 Do you think that they may proceed up with their own charges or initiate some other type of action against this Lieutenant Colonel?